jinankjain/webapp-template/Readme.md

 ###Setups already handled by template:
 #### Heroku Specific
 - Procfile
-web: gunicorn hellodjango.wsgi --log-file -
+web: gunicorn webapp.wsgi --log-file -
 - Setting file to parse database configuration from $DATABASE_URL
 - staticfile and other setups in heroku-django docs
 - wsgi.py to enable configs done in app